 Dear Mary: We’re moving into a new house and would like to know what kind of cleaner to use on the wood kitchen cabinets?
 Thank you.
 Sandy

-Dear Sandy: If you are looking for a commercial product to clean those cabinets, you’ll never beat the effectiveness of real orange oil polish to melt away grease, grime, polish and wax buildup and leaving a fresh scent and beauty in its place.
-At about $12 for 16 ounces, it’s going to cost a bit to do your entire kitchen, should you decide to go the commercial route.
+Dear Sandy: If you are looking for a commercial product to clean those cabinets, you’ll never beat the effectiveness of real orange oil polish to melt away grease, grime, polish, and wax buildup, leaving a fresh scent and beauty in its place.
+It’s going to cost a bit to do your entire kitchen, should you decide to go the commercial route.

 Or you can make your own cleaner that will be equally effective, for just pennies.
-That’s what I prefer and I’ll bet you do too.
+That’s what I prefer and I’ll bet you will, too.

 Using your fingers, mix this into a thick paste.
 Smoosh this a little bit at a time into the surface of that grimy cabinet, being particularly mindful of the areas close to the handles that receive so much handling and human contact.